 **Assume people don’t read your email from beginning to end, so make this information easy for them to understand.**

-What NOT to send out as a payment request email?
+What NOT to send out as a payment request email to applicants.

 An Example of a BAD Payment Request Email